COVID-19 & the NSW Courts

 - you are feeling unwell.

-If any of the above apply to you, we can liaison with the Court to organise appropriate arrangements for you matter to proceed.
+If any of the above apply to you, we can liaison with the Court to organise appropriate arrangements for your matter to proceed.

-What can be dealt with over via email or in writing?
+What can be dealt with via email or in writing?

 Due to not being able to attend, the Courts are allowing a lot more to be dealt with via email.
 These include things such as: